fanwar97/DistributedAI/attacks/README.md

 # Note
-- Algorithms that cannot generate 5000 samples:
+- Algorithms that are hardcoded and may not generate enough samples from an arbitrary number:
-    - bazarbackdoor\dga.py
+    - bazarbackdoor
     - chinad
-    - locky\dgav2.py
+    - locky
     - padcrypt
     - pushdo
     - qsnatch